 - It was the first network sitcom centered around a single working girl who was not a maid.
 Previously, woman who were sitcom stars tended to be a.) wacky housewives (see I Love Lucy), b.) family matriarchs (see The Donna Reed Show) or 3.) domestics (see Hazel).
 TV historians say her show paved the way for The Mary Tyler Moore Show just a few years later.

 - Donald Hollinger was originally supposed to be Ann Marie’s agent as well as her boyfriend.
 After they filmed the series’ pilot, producers must have decided that agents can sometimes be a little sleazy.
 So Donald changed jobs and became a magazine writer.
-(He was played by Ted Bessell in that never-broadcast pilot and the subsequent series.)
+(He was played by Ted Bessell in both that never-broadcast pilot and the subsequent series.)

 - There was a connection between That Girl and The Dick Van Dyke Show.
 The Van Dyke show was produced by Marlo’s father, Danny Thomas and two of the show’s main writers, Bill Persky and Sam Denoff, became the creators of That Girl.